hlasco/hpc_esc_401_solutions/exercise_session_02/README.md

 ## Exercise 4
 **Write a serial version of the code ”cpi.c” and edit the Makefile.**<br />
 The Makefile has been modified and the serial code including its results can bee found in the ex4 directory.
+After a review I'm not sure anymore if I understood the exercise correctly.
+I took out the parallel commands in the OpenMP program, which lead to a significant increase in time, but I'm not sure if that's because of the batch file.
+I'm looking forward to see the solutions.